-Multi-capable air transportation Airmen keep the mission moving at GTMO
+Multi-capable Air Transportation Airmen keep the mission moving at GTMO

 NAVAL STATION GUANTANAMO BAY, Cuba – An overlooked aspect of Joint Task Force Southern Guard’s effectiveness is a small team of air transportation Airmen who ensure the seamless flow of all cargo going in and out of the island.

-“It’s an interesting adjustment from a traditional aerial port,” said Tech.
+“It’s an interesting adjustment from a traditional aerial port,” said U.S. Air Force Tech.
 Sgt.
 Erumena Otovo, the noncommissioned officer in charge of the air transportation team.
-“But my team is very flexible and has quickly adjusted to the substantial differences that come with working in a Joint Task Force and collaborating with contracting entities to complete day to day operations.”
+“But my team is very flexible and has quickly adjusted to the substantial differences that come with working in a joint task force and collaborating with contracting entities to complete day to day operations.”

 The team assists the JTF-SG by advising on current and future air operations, assisting contracted airfield personnel and ensuring flight safety through joint inspections qualifications.